 Cooler temperatures mean the same thing…slower metabolic respiration.

-"The altitude factor in storage is related to the combination of the most important factors mentioned above.
+"The altitude factor in storage is related to the combination of the most important factors mentioned above [lower temperatures, lower molecular O2 , lower respiration].
 Generally speaking, storage life will be...3 months at 600 m.
 Whereas at altitudes above 1400 m natural shelf-life can be 8 months."

-Uneasy truths aside, I agree with this turn of the 21st century (Kenneth Davids) sentiment: "Matari coffee is the most acidy, most complex, most fragrantly powerful of Yemen origins".
+Musings aside, the proof is in the cup, and I heartily agree with this description: "Matari coffee is the most acidy, most complex, most fragrantly powerful of Yemen origins".
+(Kenneth Davids)

 Learn of New Microlots First